abstractj/ag-up-poc/README.md

 #Proof Of Concept: AeroGear Unified Push Server...
 **NOTE:** THIS IS NOT YET READY, it's just evaluating some ideas

+### Staring the server

+To start the server simple run the following command:

+	mvn vertx:run

 ### Some guidance ...

 #### Registration